lingtalfi/Light_PrettyError/README.md

 =============

+- 1.5.4 -- 2021-02-22

+   - adapt to new light universe assets organization

 - 1.5.3 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 1.5.2 -- 2020-12-04